A look at Beam Therapeutics Inc.’s (BEAM) recent performance gives investors their first glimpse of hope. - News Daemon

 Technical Analysis of Beam Therapeutics Inc. (BEAM)

-Analysing the last 5-days average volume posted by the [Beam Therapeutics Inc., BEAM], we can find that recorded value of 0.84 million was lower than the volume posted last year of 1.12 million.
-As of the previous 9 days, the stock’s Stochastic %D was 47.76%.
-Additionally, its Average True Range was 3.39.
+Compared to the last year’s volume of 1.11 million, its volume of 0.84 million showed lagged in the last five days.
+As of the previous 9 days, the stock’s Stochastic %D was 30.11%.
+Additionally, its Average True Range was 3.54.

-During the past 100 days, Beam Therapeutics Inc.’s (BEAM) raw stochastic average was set at 21.96%, which indicates a significant increase from 15.21% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 42.07% in the past 14 days, which was lower than the 79.92% volatility it showed in the past 100 days.
+During the past 100 days, Beam Therapeutics Inc.’s (BEAM) raw stochastic average was set at 28.60%, which indicates a significant decrease from 41.63% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 55.17% in the past 14 days, which was lower than the 79.81% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $46.12, while its 200-day Moving Average is $50.01.
-Now, the first resistance to watch is $44.24.
-This is followed by the second major resistance level at $45.31.
-The third major resistance level sits at $46.35.
-If the price goes on to break the first support level at $42.13, it is likely to go to the next support level at $41.09.
-Should the price break the second support level, the third support level stands at $40.02.
+At the time of writing, stock’s 50-day Moving Average is $45.69, while its 200-day Moving Average is $49.35.
+Nevertheless, the first resistance level for the watch stands at $49.84 in the near term.
+At $53.93, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $56.27.
+If the price goes on to break the first support level at $43.41, it is likely to go to the next support level at $41.07.
+Should the price break the second support level, the third support level stands at $36.98.

 Beam Therapeutics Inc. (NASDAQ: BEAM) Key Stats